YongWookHa/bookcorpus/README.md

 `download_list.py` and `download_files.py` are almost unchanged.
 You can build your own BookCorpus by yourself thanks to soskek's work.

 `make_sentlines.py` and `tokenization.py` is the main difference from the origin.
 It makes a corpus for **Next Sentence Prediction** task.
 Your corpus will be formatted as two sentences in one line with tab(\t) separator.
-The expected format of corpus is shown below.
+The expected format of the corpus is shown below.

 ```
 the great one himself, ronald mcdonald! \t he is an inspiration to clowns everywhere.\n